-- The main objectives of the laboratories from the INRA division of Forest, Grassland and Freshwater Ecology (EFPA) are to produce knowledge on forest, grassland and aquatic ecosystem functioning, on species interactions and adaptation of organisms and populations to their environment.
+- The main objectives of the laboratories from the INRAE division of Ecology and Biodiversity (ECODIV) are to produce knowledge on forest, grassland and aquatic ecosystem functioning, on species interactions and adaptation of organisms and populations to their environment.
 The aim is to contribute to defining and developing methods/strategies for the sustainable management of natural resources and ecosystems and to enlighten public policies on topics related to global change.
 They have long-standing experience in genetics, development, physiology and ecology of forest trees and associated organisms such as e.g. pathogenic and symbiotic fungi.
-For more information please visit http://www.efpa.inra.fr/en/.
+For more information please visit https://www.inrae.fr/en/divisions/ecodiv.

 - The Center for Research in Agricultural Genomics (CRAG) is an independent organization established as a Consortium of four main Spanish research institutions: the Spanish National Research Council (CSIC), Institute of Agrifood Research and Technology (IRTA), Autonomous University of Barcelona (UAB), and University of Barcelona (UB).
 The Center is devoted to leading-edge research in the molecular basis of genetic characters of interest in plants and farm animals and in the applications of molecular approaches for breeding of species important for agriculture and food production.
 Research at CRAG spans from basic science to applied studies in close collaboration with industry and is organized in four Research Programs: Plant Development and Signal Transduction, Plant Responses to Stress, Plant Metabolism and Metabolic Engineering, and Plant and Animal Genomics.
 For more information please visit https://www.cragenomica.es.